fluteds/batch/readme.md

 - YTDL - Downloads a video via yt-dlp with lots of customisable options
 - YTDL Basic - Paste a link and download videos via yt-dlp, no customising options, always downloads in the best quality
 - Download MP3 - Converts a video link to an mp3 file
+- Download Spotdl - Downloads a Spotify playlist and saves it to a defined folder

 ### Function Scripts